 The handset should be mounted according to [ITU-T P.64], using a suitable artificial ear as recommended in [ITU-T P.57].

-The receiving frequency response is measured, using the measurement setup shown in Figure 10.
-The test signal level shall be –16.0 dBm0.
+The receiving frequency response is measured, using the measurement setup shown in Figure 9.
 Terminals with adjustable receive levels shall be adjusted so that their RLR is as close as possible to the nominal value for this test.